Integrated Homeland Security Management (M.S.)

 Why Earn a Master’s Degree in Homeland Security?

-Towson University's Master of Science degree in Integrated Homeland Security Management and Graduate Certificate in Security Assessment and Management are specifically designed to prepare qualified practitioners to fulfill this critical workforce need.
+Towson University's Master of Science in Integrated Homeland Security Management is specifically designed to prepare qualified practitioners to fulfill this critical workforce's needs.
 Graduates of the program will possess proficiency in:

-• the research, development and analysis of security strategies
+• Development and analysis of security strategies relying on empirical research.

 Program Structure